coralproject/design/README.md

 Planning and running cognitive evaluations around ease of use and learnability.

 **User Testing**
 Attitudinal and behavioral evaluations of hypotheses.

+When reaching out to help contribute with design, please let me know which area you would like to be involved in and follow the directions on the [contribute](contribute.md) page to get involved.

 #### Project Success